Propaganda is the art of influencing opinion.

 - The entire lineup of Timely Comics (Marvel's predecessor) went in for propaganda in a big way.
 Cap and other stateside heroes like the Human Torch spent most issues busting up spy rings and warning kids about the ever-present danger of the dreaded "Fifth Column" while Namor, who had previously been barely tolerant of any surface-dwellers, threw in with democracy and spent several years smashing U-boats.
 Sadly, this all got highly racist once Japan teamed up with Germany.
 Cap and friends used racial slurs against the Japanese with impunity; in contrast Captain America # 5 featured a full-length story about rescuing a family of loyal German-Americans from Nazi saboteurs.

 - Superman also had his share of propaganda.
 An infamous example is the Action Comics #58 cover where Superman urges the reader to buy War Bonds while using a racist slur against the Japanese.
 In a different comic, Superman kidnapped both Hitler and Stalin, and brought them to the League of Nations court.
-He also fought the KKK in one of his radio adventures.
+He also fought the Ku Klux Klan in one of his radio adventures.
 And of course, one of the dude's catchphrases is "Truth, Justice and the American Way".

 - As a reminder that Tropes Are Not Bad, Superman's anti-KKK radio shows had a real positive impact.
 They made use of direct information from an undercover reporter to accurately depict both how hateful and how ridiculous the white supremacy group was, and historians credit the broadcasts with helping raise public awareness and turn it solidly against the KKK.